 No-Haggle Pricing, But Not Direct Sales

-When Ford announced the creation of Ford Model E, some speculated that one of the purposes may be to try to implement a hybrid version of a direct sales model in which customers would order their EVs directly from Ford but take delivery from a local dealer.
+When Ford announced the creation of Model e, some speculated that one of the purposes may be to try to implement a hybrid version of a direct sales model in which customers would order their EVs directly from Ford but take delivery from a local dealer.

 That won't be the case.
 The dealer franchise laws are very clear, and Ford cannot sell vehicles to consumers directly even if they wanted to.
 The only reason EV upstarts like Tesla, Rivian, and Lucid are able to (and even these companies are banned from selling vehicles in some states) is because they don't have an existing network of dealerships, as Ford does.